krcs/configs-notes-public/synapse/synapse-postgres-upgrade-en.md

-# Synapse - uprading PostgreSQL from 12 to 17 - Debian
+# Synapse - upgrading PostgreSQL from 12 to 17 - Debian

 ## Environment